lindzh/hasting/hasting-webui/README.md

-# a rpc visual admin service
+# Hasting可视化管控组件

->you can see your services on web provided by rpc redis,zookeeper,etcd or even a simple node provider
+> you can see your services on web provided by rpc redis,zookeeper,etcd or even a simple node provider

 #### service list
 ![service  list](http://img1.ph.126.net/rK4wt_--QIxjLcCa0Au4uw==/6630535602071912419.png)